504th Infantry Regiment (United States): France and Belgium, November 1944

 After remaining in the front-line for the next few weeks, on 16 November 1944, the 504th arrived at Camp Sissone near Rheims in Northern France on British lorries, greeted again by the traditional "We're All American..." of the 82nd band.
 Soon after, the 82nd moved to Camp Laon and began training with the new C-46 Commando aircraft, the first aircraft with two troop doors for parachute exits.

 At 21:00 on the night of 17 December 1944, Colonel Tucker was summoned to the 82nd Airborne Division headquarters.
 There he learned that the Germans had broken through into Belgium and Luxembourg with a powerful armored thrust launched south of Aachen in what became known as the Battle of the Bulge.

 The next morning the 504th paratroopers started for Bastogne, not in airplanes, but in large trucks.
 Along the way, their destination was changed to Werbomont—a point more seriously threatened.
 The Devils conducted a night movement on foot for eight miles to take up defensive positions.
 On 19 December Colonel Tucker was ordered to Rahier and Cheneux to link up with the 505th PIR at Trois Ponts.
 The 1st Battalion was ordered to take the towns Brume, Rhier, and Cheneux.
 At 14:00 on 20 December 1944, 1st Battalion (less A Company) moved out toward Cheneux, where it was immediately engaged by a battalion of the SS-Obersturmbannführer Joachim Peiper's Kampfgruppe Peiper of the I SS Panzer Corps.
-Crossing an open 400-yard field laced every fifteen yards with barbed wire, the 1st Battalion faced the heaviest enemy fire the 504th had ever encountered, including heavy machine-guns, a 20mm gun, and a half-dozen German armored vehicles.
+Crossing an open 400-yard field laced every fifteen yards with barbed wire, the 1st Battalion faced the heaviest enemy fire the 504th had ever encountered, including heavy machine-guns, a 20 mm gun, and a half-dozen German armored vehicles.
 Captain Jack M. Bartley was killed on 21 December 1944.

-The 504th deployed a captured German halftrack armed with a 70mm gun manned by two paratroopers with no training in its use.
+The 504th deployed a captured German halftrack armed with a 70 mm gun manned by two paratroopers with no training in its use.
 They were successful in knocking out several enemy positions.
 Still, the 504th took very heavy losses crossing the open field, and at 17:00 were ordered to withdraw 200 yd to the edge of a wood.
 Colonel Tucker ordered the 1st Battalion to engage in an assault on the German forces in Cheneux that night.
 The Devils pressed forward, and by nightfall had given the Germans their first defeat of the Battle of the Bulge.
-Through heavy fire, Companies B and C wiped out an estimated five companies of German forces, as well as fourteen flak-wagons, six half-tracks, four trucks, and four 105mm howitzers.
+Through heavy fire, Companies B and C wiped out an estimated five companies of German forces, as well as fourteen flak-wagons, six half-tracks, four trucks, and four 105 mm howitzers.
 However, the two companies were decimated, with 23 killed and 202 wounded; eighteen enlisted men remained in Company B, and thirty-eight men and three officers in Company C. Company A of the 1st Battalion, 504th, as well as the first platoon of Company C of the 307th Airborne Engineer Battalion, were awarded the Presidential Unit Citation for their outstanding performance during this action.